MohamedWael/BasicArabicOCR/README.md

 - jai_imageio.jar
 - jna.jar

-repeat the previous process to add the tess4j.jar file located in the Tess4J\dist directory
+repeat the previous process to add the "tess4j.jar" file located in the Tess4J\dist directory

-open the class "ProcessImage.java" and in the "getResult()" method past the path of tessdata directory
+finally, open the class "ProcessImage.java" and find the "instance.setDatapath" using ctrl+f and paste the path of the tessdata directory located in the tesseract-ocr\tessdata